top of page

 Q5: What is NYGG's information disclosure policy?

-A5: NYGG refrains from active information dissemination in the media to address potential risks associated with Categorical AI and its generative technology.
+A5: NYGG refrains from active information dissemination in the media to protect our trade secrets and address potential risks associated with Categorical AI and its generative technology.
 However, the company is not a secret entity.
 Appropriate information disclosure may be made to trusted stakeholders.
 This policy reflects NYGG's strategic approach to advancing responsible development of innovative AI technology while maintaining competitive advantage.
 The company carefully balances the technology's influence and social responsibility while promoting the development and application of Categorical AI.

 Q6: What are the potential risks of Categorical AI and its generative technology that NYGG is concerned about?